How important is the length of an article for SEO?

 What I believe

-No, I am not an expert in writing content, but did my research and I believe that your articles should be as long as you need to bring the message to your reader.
+No, I am not an expert in writing content, but did my research and I believe your articles should be as long as you need to bring the message to your reader.

 Yes, the time someone spends on your website is an important ranking factor too, but let’s use common sense too.

 Would you read a 2,000 words lengthy product description about a screw?

 I would prefer a product page that presents the characteristics of the screw and about its head (crossed, lined…) and the price.